sheila-anne/sheila-anne/src/pages/writing-desk/2020-04-28-5-super-simple-habits-to-integrate-in-may.md

 ![girl watering plants](/img/girl-watering-plants.jpeg "Taking care of the plants, taking care of me")

 ## Integrate a mindful morning ritual

 By starting the morning off right, you positively impact the outlook for the rest of the day.
 The beginning of the month is a great time to evaluate what is and is not working in your morning routine.
 Integrating a mindful ritual (you are fully present, at ease, and intentional) will promote a mindful day and set you up for success.

 A morning ritual can be as simple as doing things in a particular order, such as brushing your teeth, then washing your face, then drinking some water.
 Alternatively, some people like to meditate or move first thing in the morning.
 Whatever feels right for you, put some mindfulness into it - [it matters!](https://www.forbes.com/sites/alicegwalton/2018/06/21/marrying-mindfulness-with-movement-reduces-stress-boosts-mood/#13bcd552262a)

-Check out Morning Ritual in a Cup for an example of how I start my day.
+Check out [Morning Ritual In A Cup](https://www.sheilaanne.com/writing-desk/2020-04-29-morning-ritual-in-a-cup/) for an example of how I start my day.

 ![Pouring the coffee](/img/pouring-the-coffee.jpg "Morning coffee ritual")